 I know, I know, 2 race recaps in one week?
 But stick with me here, folks… I promise this will be worth it.
-I announced on Sunday my commitment to showing a little more love to myself this month and being mindful of that topic, I wanted to address the issue of being honest, especially to oneself.
+I announced on Sunday my commitment to showing a little more love to myself this month and being mindful of that topic, I wanted to address the issue of being honest.
+Talking on being honest with yourself.
 Quite frankly, sometimes it hurts to admit that maybe things aren’t going your way, or maybe you have to switch paths, but taking those issues head-on can really do wonders for your mental health.

 Example 1: As Much as I love Powerlifting – it wasn’t in my cards.